-Tuition per semester (full-time) for 2013-14 is $6,907 for Illinois residents and $12,036 for nonresidents.
-Additional fees (covering university and general services, health insurance, health service, transportation, etc.) may apply.
+Tuition and fees for full-time registration for the MS/LIS or MS/IM program will be $17,774 for Illinois residents and $27,834 for nonresidents in fall and spring of 2016-2017.
+An additional fee of $35 per semester applies to international students, and summer registration may add additional costs.
 Complete information about these tuition and fee assessments, exemptions, and refunds is available from the Office of the Registrar, 901 W. Illinois St., Urbana, IL 61801; (217) 333-0210.

 Financial Aid and Scholarships

 Federal Financial Aid – Student Loans

 Applying for Assistantships and Hourly positions

-Who is Eligible?
+Who is eligible?

 Where do I look for open positions?